-For purposes of this program, an eligible Early-Career Investigator (ECI) is defined as:
+For purposes of the 2016 program, an eligible Early-Career Investigator (ECI) is defined as:

 - An investigator who has not previously received a major independent research award.
 A major independent research award is determined to be a National Institutes of Health [NIH] RO1 or similar grant which provides independent research support of at least $125,000 (either single-year or multiple-year award), and which was awarded through a rigorous peer review process conducted by a public or private institution.
 Multiple independent awards that are each less than $125,000, but that total more than $125,000 will not impact eligibility.

-CU’s seventeen current Boettcher Investigators have been awarded a total of $3.9 million through the 2010 - 2014 programs.
+CU’s twenty-two current Boettcher Investigators have been awarded a total of $5,025,000 through the 2010 - 2015 programs.
 See all CU Boettcher Investigators.